Britt96/CourseRegistrationApp/README.md

 This course registration app is intended for students to view, add, and drop courses.
-PHP was used to connect the app to the MySQL database and return information to the user.
+PHP was used to connect the app to a MySQL database and return information to the user.
 Access it at http://collegeregistration.42web.io.